Financial Aid Handbook

 - Accept or decline your financial aid awards on the STUDENT AID PORTAL by May 1, 2023.

 - Review the Financing Your Education information on the various programs available to your family.

-- You will receive information on how to complete Federal Direct Loan and Perkins Loan requirements, if applicable.
+- You will receive information on how to complete Federal Direct loan requirements, if applicable.